 - Histologically confirmed locally advanced or metastatic solid tumor malignancy with by tumor type as specified below:

-- Renal cell carcinoma with clear cell component (Cohort A): Patients must have prior progression on or following, intolerance of, or patient refusal to receive VEGF-targeting tyrosine kinase inhibitor and immune checkpoint blockade.
+- Renal cell carcinoma with clear cell component (Cohort A): Patients must have prior progression on or following, intolerance of, or patient refusal to receive vascular endothelial growth factor (VEGF)-targeting tyrosine kinase inhibitor and immune checkpoint blockade.

 - Urothelial carcinoma (Cohort B).
 Patients must have prior progression on or following, intolerance of, or patient refusal to receive platinum chemotherapy and immune checkpoint blockade.

-- Pancreatic ductal adenocarcinoma (Cohort C).
+- All pancreatic cancers (Cohort C).
 Patients must have prior progression on or following, intolerance of, or patient refusal to receive fluorouracil (5-FU), gemcitabine, and irinotecan-based chemotherapy.

 - Other solid tumors excluding clear cell ovarian cancer (Cohort D).
 Patients must have prior progression on or following, intolerance of, of patient refusal of at least one systemic therapy for locally advanced or metastatic disease and must not have any curative treatment options available.